-"mmmmmmmmmmm"
+tununummunummunum)

-Notice is hereby given, that I have leased unto Peter S. Bisbing, of Pocono Valentine Kantz & Wm.
-Huntsman. township, Monroe County, Pa, at my pleasure, one yoke of oxen.
+Notice is bereby given, that I have leased unto Peter S. Bisbing, of Pocono Valentine Kautz & Wm.
+Huntsman, township, Monroe County, Pa, at my pleasure, one yoke of ozen.
 The public are cautioned against meddling with said property.

 JACOB BISBING.

-April 5, 1869.
+April 5, 1869,

-NEW Express Arrangement.
+NEW

-with their own Cars, and special Messengers, with dispatch from Stroudsburgto amy part of the world.

-JOHN N. STOKES, Agent, Stroudsburg, Feb.
-4, 1858 .- tf.
+Express Arrangement.
+The Hope and Howard Express Compenys are now prepared to forward Money, Valuables of any kind, Paskages, &c., with their own Cars, and special Messengers, with dispatch from Stroudsburgto amy part of the world.
+JOHN N. STOKES, Agent, For the Hope and Howard Ex.
+Co's Stroudsburg, Feb.
+4, 1858,-tf.

 MUSIC!
 MUSIC!!
 Instructions on the Violin.

-The subscriber would announce to the public that he is prepared to give Instruction to all who wish to take lessons on the Violin into town.
-From his long experience and practical and in this country, he guarantees to give their patronage. satisfaction to all those who may place themselves under his charge.
+The subscriber would announce to the public that he is prepared to give Instruction to all who wish to take lessons on the Violin knowledge as a Musician, while in Germany their patropage. and in this country, he goarantees to give satisfaction to all those who may place themselves under his charge.
 Terms reasonable.
-Stroudsburg, June 24, 1858 .- tf.
-For further information apply to GOTTLIEB KETTERER, Leader of the "Stroudsburg Cornet Band."
+For further information apply to GOTTLIEB KETTERER.
 Stroudsburg, Nov.
-4, 1858,-1y.
+4, 1858 .-- 1y.

-covered in one of our common pasture weeds New York and Philadelphia.
-MR. KENNEDY, of Roxbury, has disa remedy that cures EVERY KIND OF HUMOR, FROM THE Worst Scruofula down to a common Pimple Two bottles are warranted to cure a nurs ng sore mouth One to three bottles will cure the worst kind of pimples on the face.
+THE GREATEST covered in one of our common pasture weeds New York and Philadelphia. a remedy that cures EVERY KIND OF HUMOR, FROM THE Worst Scruofula down to a common Pimple Two boules are warranted to cure a nors One to three bottles will cure the worst kind of pimples on the face.
 Two or three bottles will clear the system Two bottles are warranted to cure the worst canker in the stomach Three or five bottles are warranted to cure the worst kind of Erysipelas.
 One or two bottles are warranted to cure all humor in the eyes.
-Two bottles are warranted to cure running of the ears and blotches among the Four to six bottles are warranted to cure One bottle will cure scaly eruptions of Two or three bottles are warranted to cure the worst kind of ringworm Two orthree bottles are warranted to cure he most desperate case of rheumatism.
-Three to four bottles are warranted to ure salt rheum Five to eight bottles will cure the worst ase of scrofula One to three hottles are warranted to cure he worst case of dyspepsia.
-I know from the xperience of thousants that it has, caused v a canker in the stomach.
-One to two bottles are warranted to cure ick headache.
-One to two bottles are warranted to regu ate a costive state of the bowels.
-One to two bottles will regulate all de angement of the kidneys.
+Two bottles are warranted to cure running of the ears and blotches among the Four to six bottles are warranted to cure corrupt and running ulcers.
+One bottle will cure scaly eruptions of the skin.
+Two or three bottles are warranted to cure the worst kind of ringworm Two orthree bottles are warranted to cure the most desperate case of rheumatism.
+Three to four bottles are warranted to cure salt rheum.
+Five to eight bottles will cure the worst case of scrofula.
+One to three bottles are warranted to cure he worst case of dyst epsia.
+I know from the experience of thousants that it has, caused by a canker in the stomach.
+One to two bottles are warranted to cure sick headache.
+One to two bottles are warranted to regu late a costive state of the bowels.
+One to two bottles will regulate all de rangement of the kidneys.